Additional Therapeutic Supports

 Track and Field

 Springbrook Sprouts is an integrated sports program for kids of all abilities.
 The program will introduce basic athletic skills while building friendships and sportsmanship.
 The program is generally held at our Main Campus (Rt 28 just north of Oneonta), with field trips to local activities and runs for 6 weeks every Tuesday and Thursday from 5-6 pm.
-Visit this page for spring 2019 information as it becomes available.

 Just like our Kids Unlimited Preschool, we are bringing together children with and without disabilities.
 In this setting, children can learn from each other; when all can participate, everybody wins!
 Our Springbrook Scorpions athletic team boasts some of the most talented coaches in the region.
 Your child will benefit from quality structured instruction while having fun in a supportive environment!